Table of Contents

 The British Dry January campaign was so successful that people in the United States started participating shortly thereafter and other countries followed.

 As challenging as it might be, temporarily giving up alcohol for some people may feel like a natural thing to do.
-Others might view 30 days of being sober with dread and increased anxiety.
+Others might view the 30 days sober benefits with dread and increased anxiety.

 It should be noted that excessive or long-term drinkers should not participate in Dry January or quitting alcohol abruptly without proper treatment because it can lead to dangerous health issues like withdrawal or even delirium tremens symptoms.